 - Using a Keylogger, a keylogger tracks all of the keystrokes on a keyboard.
 Which in turn tracks your Facebook password.

 - BruteForce attacks, brute force is a technique that specialized computer software uses for hacking to randomly guess your password from a commonly used word and fraise database.
-That program can guess your password thousands of times a second.
+That program can guess your password thousands of

 - Fake Facebook login pages.
 Sometimes hackers will create a fake Facebook login page to get you to enter your username and password.
 Hackers do this by sending you an email pretending to be Facebook, requiring your password to be reset from a malicious hacking attempt or unauthorized entry.